Documentation forSolarWinds Observability

 stdout

 Valid values are enabled or disabled.
-The stdout key determines if Java Library info level (or below) logs are printed to the stdout stream.
+The stdout key determines if the Java Library info level (or below) logs are printed to the stdout stream.
 This is an optional key with a default value of enabled.
 This is only available in the JSON config file and can only be set to disabled if the file key is defined.

 stderr